 In this paper, we show that even in such a situation where there is no room for coordination between an informed party and an uninformed party, truthful revelation is possible if the uninformed party solicits references from multiple informed parties.
 The intuitive reason for this is that, in this case, the uninformed has a means of checking the truth of the message from one informed party probabilistically, which is the message from the other informed parties.
 Also, the situation is like a coordination game among informed parties.
-Even though coordination is in fact realized by the action of the uninformed, communication messages of the informed parties are a vehicle of implementing coordination, and more fundamentally, correlation among them is the genuine source of their coordination.
-That is, in this situation, word-of-mouth communication is not a way of coordination between an informed party and an uninformed party, but a way of coordination among informed parties with correlated private information.

-1This argument will be more convincing if the reputational effect is taken into account.
+&lt;sup>2This argument will be more convincing if the reputational effect is taken into account.